-During the third and fourth quarters of fiscal 2021, our Board of Directors approved restructuring plans (the "Fiscal 2021 Plan") to continue to reduce our operating costs and improve profitability.
+During the third quarter of fiscal 2021, our Board of Directors approved restructuring plans (the "Fiscal 2021 Plan") to continue to reduce our operating costs and improve profitability.
 We recorded restructuring charges of \$2.4 million related to the Fiscal 2021 Plan in fiscal 2021.
-Payments related to the accrued restructuring balances for this plan are expected to be fully paid in fiscal 2022.
+Payments related to the accrued restructuring balances for this plan are expected to be fully paid in fiscal 2023.

-During the fourth quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q4 2020 Plan") in order to continue to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
+During the fourth quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q4 2020 Plan") to continue to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
 We recorded restructuring charges of \$1.9 million related to the Q4 2020 Plan in fiscal 2020.
-Payments related to the accrued restructuring liability balance for this plan are expected to be fully paid in fiscal 2022.
+Payments related to the accrued restructuring liability balance for this plan were fully paid in fiscal 2022.

-During the third quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q3 2020 Plan") in order to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
+During the third quarter of fiscal 2020, our Board of Directors approved a restructuring plan (the "Q3 2020 Plan") to reduce our operating costs and improve profitability to optimize our business model and increase efficiencies.
 We recorded restructuring charges of \$0.6 million related to the Q3 2020 Plan in fiscal 2020.
 Payments related to the accrued restructuring liability balance for this plan were fully paid in fiscal 2021.